- Get hands-on experience running MapReduce and gain a deeper understanding of the MapReduce paradigm.

 If you ever find yourself wondering why your output is strange or something breaks when you run your Spark files, remember these few quick-tips!

 - Make use of the take function!
-The take function can be run on any RDD object (so any object you are trying to parallelize or have run any transformation / action functions on.
-You will use these later).
+The take function can be run on any RDD object (so any object you are trying to parallelize or have run any transformation / action functions on, you will read about this later).
 This function takes in one argument num, which is an integer and it will return back to you the first num elements inside of your RDD object.
 For more information about this, check out the documentation on take.

 - You can also test out your functions (map, reduce, etc) inside of the Spark interpreter (pyspark, mentioned above).
 Simply import the function you want to test out in pyspark (explained above) and you will be able to run this function and check if the output is what you expected!
 Here is a short example from wordcount.py: